USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

-# CMAQ Installation & Benchmarking Tutorial for CB6R5 and M3DRY
+# CMAQ Installation & Benchmarking Tutorial for CB6R5

 Purpose: This guide describes how to install and run the CMAQ test case for the CB6R5 mechanism with the M3DRY dry deposition scheme, which serves two different purposes.
 The first being to familiarize the user with the CMAQ suite of programs and how they work together, and secondly to verify the installation of the software on your system via benchmarking.